 - Heat the oven to 375 degrees F.

-- Take the first log out of the fridge, remove the parchment paper and slice about 9 cookies out of it.
+- Take the first log out of the fridge, remove the parchment paper and slice about 9 cookies.

 - Transfer the cookies onto a baking sheet lined with parchment paper or a silicone baking mat.
 Leave at least 2 inches of space between each cookie.